xavierdpt/endometriose/zen/dendritic-cells.md

 Dendritic cells migrate through afferent lymphatic vessels to reach draining lymph nodes.
 During this transit, they continue to mature and process captured antigens.
 The migration process takes several hours to days, during which the cells optimize their antigen presentation capability and prepare for T cell interactions.

 Once in lymph nodes, dendritic cells position themselves in specific anatomical locations that optimize their interactions with T cells.
 They initially enter the subcapsular sinus and then migrate to the T cell areas where they can encounter naive T cells.
-The positioning is controlled by additional chemokine signals and cellular interactions that ensure optimal immune system function.
+The positioning is controlled by additional chemokine signals and cellular interactions that promote effective immune system function.

 ## T Cell Activation and Immune Response Initiation